luohongyin/UniLC/README.md

-# UniLC - Unified language safety checking
+# UniLC - Unified Language Checking

-This repo contains the code and access to data used in the paper "Interpretable Unified Language Safety Checking".
+This repo contains the code and access to data used in the paper "Interpretable Unified Language Checking".

 ## Code and data download